juristr/juristr.github.com/content/blog/using-the-nx-dependency-graph-in-custom-scripts.md

 or by running `affected:dep-graph` to only visualize the affected nodes.

-[Isaac Mann](https://twitter.com/MannIsaac) has a nice video on Youtube walking you through the visualization of the dep-graph
+[Isaac Mann](https://twitter.com/MannIsaac) has a short video that walks you through the visualization of the dep-graph

 {{< youtube cMZ-ReC-jWU >}}